 Do Not Bring: Illegal drugs, needles/sharps, acids, aerosol cans, bio-hazardous materials (anything containing a bodily fluid or blood), personal care products (shampoo, soaps, lotions, sunscreens), household hazardous waste (paint, pesticides, oil, gas), mercury thermometers.

 - Liquids will be accepted during this initiative.
-However, the liquids, creams and sprays must be in their original packaging and their weight evenly distributed within the boxes of collected solid prescription medications.
+However, the liquids, creams and sprays must be in their original packaging.
 Liquids without the original packaging will not be accepted.

 - Illicit substances such as marijuana or methamphetamine are not a part of this initiative and should not be placed in collection containers.